 GOING MARKET RATE

-The limited supply of tax credits under the
+The supply of tax credits under the

-new cap program will affect the 2012 credit
+cap program affects the credit

 transfer rate.
 Credit buyers will receive a